ConnerGrice/Geant4-Development/README.md

 As the project has progressed the code has become less modular and harder to modify in simple ways.
 For this reason I have refactored to code that generates the geometry.

+## 18/04/2023

+### Mylar Jacket

+In the real detector, the liquid hydrogen target that will produce the particles must be kept in a container.
+The container that will be used is made of a material called "Mylar".
+I have added this to the geometry system.
+It was give a thickness of 100um but this can be changed.